 A similar exercise has been carried out using the monthly flow time series at Polavaram.
-The total cumulative storage in the entire Godavari Basin (existing and planned as part of the NRLP) of 18.8 BCM has been elevated to 20 BCM to allow for limited additional but feasible storage growth in the future.
+The total cumulative storage in the entire Godavari Basin (existing and planned as part of the NRLP) of 18.8 BCM has been increased to 20 BCM to allow for some limited additional, but feasible, storage growth in the future.
 The corresponding threshold flow in the Godavari at Polavaram has been estimated as 3,000 MCM per month or 36,000 MCM on the annual scale.

-Tables 2 and 3 below include the above two alternative estimates of surface water availability, which are still significantly lower than the corresponding NWDA estimates (obtained using annual time step data).
-These estimates have been used with the data on various water demands presented by the NWDA, in order to determine the impacts of reduced surface water availability on the overall basin water balance.
-The various demands have not been revised and are taken in all cases as they are found in the relevant NWDA reports.
-The environmental flow requirements have, however, been estimated and added to the tables (these estimates have been prepared using the method developed by Smakhtin and Anputhas [2006] for the least acceptable environmental management category called class D with minimum possible environmental water demand).
-It has to be noted that this management class is, effectively, the 'last resort'- the one in which there is a large loss of natural habitat, biota and basic ecosystem functioning.
+Tables 2 and 3 include the above two alternative estimates of surface water availability, which are still significantly lower than the corresponding NWDA estimates (obtained using annual time step data).
+These estimates have been used with the data on various demands presented by the NWDA in order to determine the impacts of reduced surface water availability on the overall basin water balance.
+The various demands have not been revised and are taken in all cases as is from the relevant NWDA reports.
+The environmental flow requirements have however been estimated and added to the Tables (these estimates have been made using the method developed by Smakhtin and Anputhas [2006] for the least acceptable environmental management class D with minimum possible environmental water demand).
+It has to be noted that this management class is, effectively, the "last resort," the one in which there is a large loss of natural habitat, biota and basic ecosystem functioning.
 This is a situation that responsible governments would be expected to avoid.